-Stone age tool discoveries made on the Greek island of Crete in 2010 indicate that man traveled the Mediterranean as early as 130,000 years ago — and not 10,000 years ago as originally believed — according to Science magazine.
+Stone age tool discoveries on the Greek island of Crete in 2010 indicate that man traveled the Mediterranean as early as 130,000 years ago rather than10,000 years ago as initially believed, according to Science magazine.

-Neanderthals were an extinct species of the genus Homo that inhabited Europe, the Near East, the Middle East and Central Asia, between 230,000 and 40,000 years before the present, during the late Middle Pleistocene and almost all of the Upper Pleistocene.
+Neanderthals were an extinct species of the genus Homo that inhabited Europe, the Near East, Middle East, and Central Asia between 230,000 and 40,000 years ago during the late Middle Pleistocene and almost throughout the entire Upper Pleistocene.

 Paleogenetic studies indicate a common origin for modern humans and Neanderthals, as well as hybridizations between the two hominin species, in at least two places and times: the Near East and Western Europe.